BasicVariable/roblox-price-war-bot/README.md

 This bot DOESNT use rolimons.com for prices and only Roblox's recent average price, if you have valued items you'd like to price war use with caution.

-If you have a suggestion make one in my discord server (discord.gg/callie)
+If you have a suggestion, for my code or a feature, make one in my discord server (discord.gg/callie)

 Going back to making open source projects, I think my code has improved a ton since I made IslandAds.
 Commissioned by Noki#1939, made by Basic#2142.

-**If you'd like to have something completed join discord.gg/callie**
+**If you'd like to have something commissioned join discord.gg/callie and make a ticket**

 # Installation / Usage